comed-ian/CTF-Writeups/RITSEC-2021/README.md

 p.sendline(p64(ret_addr) * (250 // 8) +  b''.join(p64(r) for r in chain))
 ~~~

 Only, it's not?
 The exploit, which works locally, continued to fail on the server.
 Extensive debugging ensued which included a successful call to `puts` with `/bin/sh` popped into `rdi`.
-Therefore the only conclusion which can be reached is that there was an error in the call to `system` on the server binary.
+Therefore the only conclusion which can be reached is that there was an error (intentional or otherwise) in the call to `system` in the server binary.

 An alternative means of popping a shell was created; this time using `execve` in lieu of `system`.
 With libc available, finding `pop rsi` and `pop rdx` gadgets was not difficult, though the provided libc's simplest `pop rdx` gadget also included a pop to `r12`.
 Furthermore, some implementations require that `rsi` and `rdx` point to `NULL` as opposed to storing `NULL` directly in the register.
 Taking this into account, the following rop chain was developed: